Day 1

 After breakfast, enjoy a 4-hour excursion to the Brazilian side of Iguazú Falls.
 Don’t forget your passport!
 While Argentina has 80% of the falls on its side, Brazil has the best panoramic view.

 On the Argentine side you will have the sensation of being right inside the falls, but only by visiting the Brazilian side will you fully appreciate the immensity of Iguazú Falls.
-Take your time to enjoy it and feel it, to stroll the different walkways and feel the spray of water in your face.
+Take your time to enjoy it and feel it, to stroll the different walkways and feel the spray of water on your face.

 Take the boardwalk over the Salto Santa María; it feels like walking on the water.
 Get closer to the “Devil’s Throat” and experience the power of water!
 We are sure this is a day you will never forget.